umotif-public/terraform-aws-waf-webaclv2/README.md

 ## Terraform versions

 Terraform 0.13+ Pin module version to `~> 4.0`.
-Submit pull-requests to `main` branch.
+Submit pull requests to the `main` branch.

 ## Usage

-Please pin down version of this module to exact version
+Please pin down the version of this module to the exact version.

 If referring directly to the code instead of a pinned version, take note that from release 4.0.0 all future changes will only be made to the `main` branch.